bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">January 2025</div>
       <img src="https://via.placeholder.com/60" alt="News icon" class="news-image">
       <div class="news-text">
-        The abstract "Phishing in the Digital Age: Surveying Public Awareness and Leveraging AI for Defense" has been accepted for presentation at the National Conference on Undergraduate Research (NCUR) 2025.
+        The abstract <b>Phishing in the Digital Age: Surveying Public Awareness and Leveraging AI for Defense</b> has been accepted for presentation at the <b>National Conference on Undergraduate Research (NCUR) 2025</b>.
 I will present at NCUR 2025 in Pittsburgh!
       </div>
     </div>